C3pa/Morrowind-Magicka-Regen-Suite/Data Files/Readme.txt

-Thanks to Knu for coming up with a great decay formula in his Natural Magicka Regeneration Thanks to Greatness7 and NullCascade for fixing a bug in my code Thanks to Herbert for writing me a snippet needed to implement compatibility with Fortify Magicka Regeneration Thanks to the following people from MMC Discord channel, who answered my questions:
+Thanks to Knu for coming up with a great decay formula in his Natural Magicka Regeneration Thanks to Greatness7 and NullCascade for fixing a bug in my code Thanks to Herbert for writing me a snippet needed to implement compatibility with Fortify Magicka Regeneration Thanks to Storm Atronach for proposing a fix released in v3.0.1 Thanks to the following people from MMC Discord channel, who answered my questions:

 Axemagister